1889th Regional Support Group

-The 1889th Regional Support Group is a unit of the Montana National Guard stationed at the Silver Bow Readiness Center, Butte, Montana since 2010.
+The 1889th Regional Support Group is a unit of the Montana Army National Guard stationed at the Silver Bow Readiness Center, Butte, Montana since 2010.
 The unit deployed in 2023 in support of the Global War on Terror as part of Operation Inherent Resolve, and was awarded the Meritorious Unit Commendation for its service.

+On April 24, 2025, the 484th MP Company held a ceremonial patching ceremony where they changed their shoulder sleeve insignia from the 1889th Regional Support Group to the 95th Troop Command.
+This change reflects the company's shift to the 95th Troop Command.